 Table 2 presents the responses of teachers on their level of digital literacy.
 The results show that all items recorded mean scores below the criterion mean of 3.00.
 For instance, “I can effectively use digital tools (e.g., MS Word, Excel, PowerPoint) for teaching” had a mean score of 2.45, while “I can operate online platforms such as Google Classroom or Zoom for teaching” had a mean of 2.38.
 Similarly, “I can troubleshoot basic digital device issues without assistance” (Mean = 2.30), and “I possess skills in using educational software and multimedia tools” (Mean = 2.36) also fell below the benchmark.
 With a cumulative mean of 2.38, the result indicates a generally low level of digital literacy among Social Studies teachers in Upper Basic Schools in Edo State.

 Research Question 2

 To what extent is Artificial Intelligence adopted in Social Studies assessment practices in Upper Basic Schools in Edo State?

-Table 3: Mean Score on AI Adoption in Assessment Practices
+Table 3.
+Mean Score on AI Adoption in Assessment Practices